andalibmalit/pypuzzle/README.md

 thus the formula used in the function calcSqNum() is: sqNum = coords[0] * dim + coords[1] + 1
 where coords[0] is the zero-indexed x coordinate, and coords[1] is the zero-indexed y-coordinate

+**This seems to be bugged in the implementation, or I went wrong somewhere; hence using the old and somewhat less elegant sqNum method :/**